 And let’s not forget the fact that icon fonts provide a great way of keeping everything together and also make development and reiteration far smoother.

 A delicious recipe for icon fonts

-When setting out on the path to create your own icon set, you should first thoroughly consider what your aim is and what you are trying to achieve with it.
+When setting out on the path to creating your own icon set, you should first thoroughly consider what your aim is and what you are trying to achieve with it.
 This will usually help you strike an original tone for the whole thing and also give you a hint about which icons you will need.

 The thing is now not to get all excited and start spawning icons until your creativity sack runs out of ideas, for it will do it, and it will happen before the icon set is complete.
 A more thoughtful approach would be to divide the set in categories, with each category not exceeding 20-30 icons.
 Evidently, this is nothing more than a rule of thumb; it is paramount that you actually structure it in a way that best works for your project.

 To best exemplify the actual creation of an individual icon, let’s start off by creating the first icon.
 We’re setting out to create an envelope, and we’re going to use Adobe Illustrator CC to accomplish this task.